DanielJimenezMorales/Network-Library/docs/network_library/execution_flow.md

 	    - Process message.

 ## Tick Phase
 Advance internal systems, update peer state, build outgoing data, send packets, and handle disconnections.
+This phase is executed inside a **fixed update loop** and always after the Pre-tick phase.

 This phase **does NOT**:
 - Read incoming socket data